 Who reads copy, anyway?

-Copy is king.
+Even in a world of YouTube and short Twitter posts, copy is king.
 We’re seeing lots of emphasis on images these days.
-Facebook is full of pictures (though most of them need to have text on them to make sense of them).
-Pinterest and Instagram are all the rage.
-And we haven’t forgotten about Flickr.
-It seems as if our culture has suddenly grasped the power of pictures.
+Instagram and Facebook are full of pictures.
+You have new social environments, like TickTock, popping up, all of them focused on video, photos, memes and similar small chunks of information.
+It seems as if our culture has suddenly grasped the power of pictures or minimal words.
 But at the end of the day, copy is still king.

-Copy alone, even with no graphics or music to embellish it, can have a huge impact.
+Copy alone, even with no graphics or music to embellish it, can have an incredible emotional impact.
 It can make you laugh out loud.
 It can bring tears of sorrow.
-It can make you pick up the phone and dial a number with your credit card in hand.
+It can make you click the “Add to Cart” button or pick up a phone with your credit card in hand.
 Good copy interrupts whatever thought process you were involved in and holds you spellbound.
 Good copy anticipates questions and objections, raising and answering them before you even thought of them.
 Good copy sells.

 Good copy is hard to write.

 Who reads copy?
 I often hear people say they never read copy.
-Sometimes they’ll say this while holding a newspaper or magazine!
+Sometimes they’ll say this while holding a publication in their hand!
 They read books, don’t they?
+They read blogs.
+They read Flipboard and various News media posts.
 You’re reading this.
 One of the world’s greatest advertising and copywriting gurus, David Ogilvy, liked to point out that anyone will read an entire page of copy if it matters to them.
 If your name is Jane Doe and you saw the headline, “This Ad is All About Jane Doe” you would likely read every word.

 What matters is not how much copy there is, but how relevant it is to you and how well it’s written.